hannaofsweden/react-models/README.md

 user authentication, a to-do-list, a shopping cart or anything else you can imagine.

+### Dynamic, HMR-powered, and reusable

+Models can be loaded and unloaded dynamically.
+They work with hot module reloading.
+They can easily be transfered between projects - for instance, you could write an auth module that can be used in all of your company's project.

+### Namespacing

 Actions in models are namespaced, so that you can have an 'add' or 'remove' action in all of your models without issues.
 The actions get the model namespace as a prefix - for instance, in the below example, the actions are `todo/add` and `todo/remove`.

+Namespacing removes the need for constants to keep action type names constant between different parts of the code.

+### Implicit action creator

 Action creators are created automatically for reducers or effects without an explicit action.
+This removes the need for much of the boilerplate action creators that simply dispatch plain actions.

+### Default 'update' reducer created automatically

+Many reducers simply put the action payload in the store state.
+With react-models, an 'update' reducer (and corresponding action creator) is created by default, thus eliminating much boilerplate code.

 ### Hello World: the old to-do-list example